airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.27_markdown_strict.md

 In order to do this effectively, you have to develop functions whose sole purpose is to call functions for testing.
-These are called *driversdrivers* (not to be confused with hardware drivers) .
+These are called *drivers* (not to be confused with hardware drivers) .
 They simply load your function, supply it with data, and check the results.
 This is especially useful if you are working on pieces of an unfinished program.
 Since you can't test all of the pieces together, you can create a driver program that will test each function individually.

 Also, the code you are testing may make calls to functions not developed yet.
-In order to overcome this problem, you can write a small function called a *stubstub* which simply returns the values that function needs to proceed.
+In order to overcome this problem, you can write a small function called a *stub* which simply returns the values that function needs to proceed.
 For example, in an e-commerce application, I had a function called `is_ready_to_checkout`.
 Before I had time to actually write the function I just set it to return true on every call so that the functions which relied on it would have an answer.
 This allowed me to